SCAGspm/spm_dm_documentation_update/docs/index.md

 [reorder_arrow]: <images/scag_12_7_15/reorder_arrow.png>
 [reorder_layers]: <images/scag_12_7_15/reorder_layers.png>

 *Editable Layer*: Any layer under the Editable Layers contains editable fields by the user.
+See	Appendix	B for	the	list	of	editable	fields.